Aso ebi: 1960s and beyond

 From the mid-1960s to the late 1970s, imported lace and george were incorporated into Nigerian fabrics and they became popular items used for aso ebi.
 Increased demand for handcrafted traditional dresses such as agbada led to a resurgence of tailors and fashion designers specializing in making native attires.
 The tailors strived to meet the increasing demand and designs of uniform dressing, sometimes with the aid of the fashion pages of magazines to make style choices.
 The rise of aso ebi also coincided with an intense market of fashion and lifestyle magazines in Lagos; tailors look at designs for inspiration and their patrons buy the magazines to see whether they or their friends are pictured in them.
-Okechukwu Nwafor has shown how aso ebi is a consequence of Lagos cosmopolitanism whereby its fashioning is largely tied to a dialogue between photographers, fashion magazines, vendors, and tailors in urban Lagos.
+Okechukwu Nwafor has shown Lagos cosmopolitanism in asoebi usage whereby its fashioning is largely tied to a dialogue between photographers, fashion magazines, vendors, and tailors in urban Lagos.
 In recent times, the extent of social expansiveness that has befallen aso ebi is such that both a stranger and an uninvited guest might seek recognition through aso ebi.
 The increasing eagerness of guests to don aso ebi stems from the special recognition bestowed upon those who do.
-This underscores the notion that at most social gatherings in Nigeria, aso ebi is held in higher regard than anything else, even the food.

 Aso ebi in recent times has become a city phenomenon that has spread to other West African cultures.
 For example, in Sierra Leone and Cameroon aso ebi is rephrased as Ashobi with many participants unaware of its Yoruba origins.
 Dealers of imported and local textile materials have benefited from the boom in demand for uniform dressing.
 Some textile dealers offer consultation services and bulk rates for the choice and cost of the dress and fabrics.
 While the price of fabrics in sewing the traditional attire is affordable, the aso ebi practice is still sometimes used as an identification with affluence.
 Some wear expensive embroidery and extra layers of cloth, whereas others, who cannot afford a whole outfit, add only matching tops and head coverings.
 Aso ebi has become an attire of class worn by celebrities and elites in recent times, especially Nigerian Nollywood stars.
 With fashion designers creatively making outfits for special occasions to meet the taste of their wealthy customers, aso ebi outfits have become a regular occurrence today.